hamidadelyar/fsm-chat/README.md

         id: "blogAbout",
         response: {
             messages: [
-            "My blog is about tech and programming", "what else do you want to know?"
+                "My blog is about tech and programming, visit it and you can find out!", "what else do you want to know?"
             ],
             buttons: [
                 {